-Equally as important, Delegate Mark Keam-Fairfax Co, sponsored HB402, a bill that exempts Kindergarten students from mandatory participation in lock-down drills during the first 60-days of school.
-In implementing this exemption, Principals at each relevant school are given the option to 1) conduct teacher-only drills or other suitable training for kindergarten teachers or 2) notify each parent of kindergarten student at least five school days in advance of each planned lock-down drill and permit parents to opt their child out of participating in these drills during the first 60 days of school.
-Kindergarten students will still be required to participate in each lock-down drills after the first 60 days of the school session.
+Equally as important, Delegate Mark Keam-Fairfax Co, sponsored HB402, a bill that exempts Pre-k and Kindergarten students from mandatory participation in lock-down drills during the first 60-days of school.
+In implementing this exemption, Principals at each relevant school are given the option to 1) conduct teacher-only drills or other suitable training for pre-k and kindergarten teachers or 2) notify each parent of pre-k and kindergarten student at least five school days in advance of each planned lock-down drill and permit parents to opt their child out of participating in these drills during the first 60 days of school.
+Pre-k and kindergarten students will still be required to participate in each lock-down drills after the first 60 days of the school session.

 The New School Safety Report, co-written by the NEA & AFT, and discussed during the Feb 13th Senate Education and Health Subcommittee on Public Education, a few recommendations include:

 These bills are both steps in the right direction.
 Let’s ensure that we are not doing more harm than good and protecting the emotional health and well-being of all our children.Read More Blog Posts